 4. Maintains Healthy Bones, Teeth and Nails.

 Vitamin K in spinach is vital for maintaining healthy bone.
 One cup of boiled spinach provides around 1000% of the RDA of vitamin K. This lowers and controls the over activation of osteoclasts.
-Osteoclasts are the cells that aid in breaking down the bone structure over a short period of time.
+Osteoclasts are the cells that aid in breaking down the bone structure over a short time.
 Vitamin K also promotes the synthesis of osteocalcin, the protein that is essential for maintaining the strength and density of bones.
 Apart from this, other minerals like manganese, copper, magnesium, zinc and phosphorus also help in building up of strong bones.
 This, in turn, can prevent an individual from developing osteoporosis.
 These minerals are also essential for maintaining healthy teeth and nails.

 5. Maintains Blood Pressure